sudheer-akki/LLM-ChatMate/README.md

 ### This app is an LLM-powered chatbot built using Streamlit and Langchain.

-**LLMChatmate API is powered by the Huggingface facebook/blenderbot-1B-distil LLM model**
+**Chatmate API is powered by the Huggingface facebook/blenderbot-1B-distil LLM model**

 ### Instructions:
 1. Create environment